Troubleshooting LSI RAID issues in Proxmox with CLI

 3) Inspect driver and kernel logs

-• Boot to controller BIOS (Ctrl+R or vendor key) and verify:
+Boot to the controller BIOS, usually with Ctrl+R or the vendor key, and verify:

 • Auto-rebuild enabled.